greltel/abap-dynamic-assignment/README.md

   constructor, so consumers mock the framework and the framework mocks the system.
 No test depends on the user, the clock, the PFCG roles or the data of the system it runs on.
 * **Unit Tested:** 146 ABAP Unit tests across fourteen test classes, on the OSQL Test Double Framework and `cl_abap_testdouble`.
+The same tests run off-stack on every push and pull request, transpiled to JavaScript by the [abaplint transpiler](https://github.com/abaplint/transpiler) against an in-memory SQLite database — no ABAP system needed for CI.
 * **Fiori Elements App** built with RAP: validations, defaults, draft handling, optimistic locking and authorization checks.
 * **Clean:** abaplint with an extended Clean ABAP rule set runs on every push and pull request.
-  Zero findings is the merge bar.
+  Zero findings and a green test run are the merge bar.

 ## Prerequisites